Painting

 Step 7: Paint Edges and Trim

-Step 8: Roll the Rest of the Door
+Step 8: Roll the Large Areas

-Step 9: Lightly Sand Between Coats
+Step 9: Sand Between Coats

-Step 10: Apply the Second Coat
+Step 10: Apply the Final Coat

-Step 11: Clean Up and Reattach the Doorknob
+Step 11: Reattach Hardware

-- How do I prevent drips while painting?
+How can I prevent drips when painting?